Melkor-1/copy_file/README.md

 ## Building

 Note that you would require a C23 compiler to build and run the tests, and specify the compiler with `CC`.
-To run:
+To build and run the tests:

 ```shell
 make CC=gcc-13   # Where gcc-13 is any compiler with C23 support